 Hi, we’re Sherry and John.
-We started this blog 14 years ago to chat about updating our first home (we loved DIY so much that we even DIYed our own backyard wedding).
-When we clicked “publish” on that first blog post back in 2007, we never could’ve guessed that blogging would lead to us renovating 7 homes, sharing 3,000+ projects, writing books, designing products for Target & Home Depot, and starting a podcast.
-This blog was even a full time job for us at one point (imagine telling your parents you’re cannonballing out of your career path to be “bloggers”).
+We started this blog 16 years ago to chat about updating our first home (we loved DIY so much that we even DIYed our own backyard wedding).
+When we clicked “publish” on that first blog post back in 2007, we never could’ve guessed that blogging would lead to us renovating 7 homes, sharing 3,000+ projects, writing books, and designing products for Target & Home Depot.
+This blog was even a full-time job for us at one point (imagine telling your parents you’re cannonballing out of your career path to be “bloggers”).

 We both have other jobs these days, mostly in the writing/marketing vein that we used to work in before, but we still love to check in here when we have something fun to share… usually with as many words as possible.
 Speaking of which, it’s storytime, so settle in.
-The photo of us below was taken on a trip to NYC, which is actually where we met back in 2005 when we were 23.
+The photo of us below was taken this year after downsizing to a house by the beach.
+It’s a smaller house – and speaking of living in small spaces, we met in NYC back in 2005 when we were 23.

 We worked at an advertising agency in midtown, and we each lived in various tiny rental apartments in various boroughs (we bounced around a lot).
 We had so few items that when we moved to Virginia together at age 25 with all of our worldly possessions, they fit in one minivan.